An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Introduction

-SN\,2024aecx was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealp{Tonry2018, Smith2020}) in NGC\,3521 on 2024 Dec 16 at 13:22 UT \citep[][UT dates and times used hereafter]{Tonry2024, Stevance2024}, and reported to the Transient Name Server (TNS).
-The Tully-Fisher distance modulus to the host galaxy is $30.70 \pm 0.43$, corresponding to a distance of $13.8\pm 2.7$~Mpc \citep{Sorce2014} and a redshift of $z = 0.002665$ \citep{Springob2005}.
-The SN was notable for its early discovery, with a deep pre-explosion limit taken less than one day prior by the Zwicky Transient Facility (ZTF; photometry obtained via the forced photometry service; \citealp{Masci2023}), putting the explosion epoch at a modified Julian date (MJD) of 60660.04.
-Rapid photometric follow-up observations by Kinder \citep{Chen2024} and further observations by ATLAS show blue and rapidly declining light curves, reminiscent of shock cooling emission typically seen in SNe IIb \citep{Perez-Fournon2024}.
-Early spectra taken on 2024 Dec 17 during the shock-cooling phase are largely featureless, leading to a preliminary Type IIb classification based on its light curve \citep{Hinkle2024, Andrews2024a}.
-However, a Gemini spectrum taken two days later on 2024 Dec 19 at the start of the main nickel-powered SN peak better matches early-time spectra of SNe Ic, in particular SN\,1994I \citep{Andrews2024b}.
-Its proximity and early observations led to successful Director's Discretionary Time (DDT) programs with JWST to follow up this object in the near- and mid-infrared (PIDs 9233, 9258, PI Shahbandeh), while \citet{Zou2025} and \citet{Xi2025} presented optical observations of this SN.
+SN\,2024aecx was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealp{Tonry2018, Smith2020}) in NGC\,3521 on 2024 December 16 at 13:22 UT \citep[][UT dates and times used hereafter]{Stevance2024, Tonry2024}, and reported to the Transient Name Server (TNS).
+The Tully--Fisher distance modulus to the host galaxy is $30.70 \pm 0.43$, corresponding to a distance of $13.8\pm 2.7$~Mpc \citep{Sorce2014} and a redshift of $z = 0.002665$ \citep{Springob2005}.
+The SN was notable for its early discovery, with a deep pre-explosion limit taken less than one day prior by the Zwicky Transient Facility (ZTF; photometry obtained via the forced photometry service; \citealp{Masci2023}), putting the explosion epoch at a Modified Julian Date (MJD) of 60660.04, {taken as the mid point between the last deep non detection and the first detection}.
+Rapid photometric follow-up observations by Kinder \citep{Chen2024} and further observations by ATLAS show blue and rapidly declining light curves, reminiscent of shock cooling emission typically seen in SNe IIb \citep{Perez-Fournon2024}, {and Ca-strong SNe Ib/c \citep[e.g.,][]{De2018, Jacobson-Galan2020, Irani2024, Yadavalli2024}.} Early spectra taken on 2024 December 17 during the shock-cooling phase are largely featureless, leading to a preliminary Type IIb classification based on its light curve \citep{ Andrews2024a, Hinkle2024}.
+However, a Gemini spectrum taken two days later on 2024 December 19 at the start of the main nickel-powered SN peak better matches early-time spectra of SNe Ic, in particular SN\,1994I \citep{Andrews2024b}.
+Its proximity and early observations led to successful Director's Discretionary Time (DDT) programs with JWST to follow up on this object in the NIR and mid-IR (PIDs 9233, 9258, PI Shahbandeh), while \citet{Zou2025} and \citet{Xi2025} presented optical observations of this SN.

 In this paper, we present our follow-up ground-based NIR spectroscopy of SN\,2024aecx showing a rapid onset of an IR excess between 12 and 32 days post peak.
 We describe the observations in Section~\ref{sec:obs} and discuss host extinction in \ref{sec:extinction}.
 We discuss the spectral line evolution in Section~\ref{sec:spec_evo}; and the NIR continuum evolution and the corresponding dust properties in Section~\ref{sec:ir_excess}.
 We provide conclusions in Section~\ref{sec:conclusion}.